 The beauty of retargeting is that you already know that your targets have some level of interest in your product or service, and advertising to them therefore generally has a lower cost-per-acquisition (CPA) than blanket advertising or even advertising targeted to specific demographics.
 In addition, because you will target visitors to your website regardless of how they got there (e.g. from a print advert),you will ultimately decrease the CPA of all your marketing channels by increasing the number of total visitors who are converted into customers.

 Another benefit of retargeting is that you are suddenly able to advertise on a much broader variety of websites.
-For example, it is unlikely that you could afford to purchase an advertising campaign on CNN, but since most premium websites display ads from networks such as Google Adwords, your retargeting adverts will be displayed on an impressive selection of websites.
+For example, it is unlikely that you could afford to purchase an advertising campaign on CNN, but since most premium websites display ads from networks such as Google Ads, your retargeting adverts will be displayed on an impressive selection of websites.
 What's more, in nearly all cases, you will only pay when someone clicks on your advert, so you don't need a large budget and retargeting therefore represents little risk.

 Types of Retargeting